Amanj1/Discovery2/README.md

 # Discovery2
-A pipeline that identifies common and uncommon variants of microorganisms and viruses.
+A metagenomic pipeline that identifies common and uncommon variants of microorganisms and viruses.
 We find the most common by using different nucleotide-based searches/tools against databases and the uncommon by translating nucleotide sequences into 6 frame protein sequences and matching the sequences against the entire nr database.
 The pipeline also produces a classification of each sequence and an interactive table of all results.
 In addition, a list of sequences that do not match with anything in the databases used in the pipeline is produced for each sample.